doublej472/ethgettx/README.md

 For each transaction, we get the price data for Ethereum on that specific date from [Coinbase](https://www.coinbase.com).

-The source code should be relatively simple to understand if you have worked with async javascript, everything is in the [index.js](https://github.com/doublej472/ethgettx/blob/master/index.js) file, and the only dependency is Axios.
+The source code should be relatively simple to understand if you have worked with async javascript, everything is in the [index.js](https://github.com/doublej472/ethgettx/blob/master/index.js) file, and the only dependencies are Axios and Minimist.

 ## Something is wrong / I want to help!
 Feel free to open an issue [here](https://github.com/doublej472/ethgettx/issues).